juicetin/workflow-take-home-assignment/README.md

 A modern workflow editor app for designing and executing custom automation workflows (e.g., weather notifications).
 Users can visually build workflows, configure parameters, and view real-time execution results.

+## Post-task-implementation instructions
++ Follow the existing quick-start guide below
++ inside the `api/` folder, run `make migrate-up-seed` to apply the DB changes, as well as seed some test data so the initial `GET` call on the frontend doesn't fail

 ## Design/Tooling decisions
 + golang-migrate - went with this tool for db migrations based on having the most stars of similar tooling in go-land and still being maintained with occasional updates (last being Apr 24, 2 months ago as of writing)
   + I was burning some time figuring out the golang db migration tool landscape, and decided to stop trying to find a more type-strict go-native tool where you could write migrations using a query-builder of sorts, that could use go-defined types and structs